DUI Defense

 If your first DUI leads to the death or significant injury of someone else, you are facing a felony DUI, which is much worse and has harsher penalties.
 For your first DUI, you may be forced to attend drunk driving school, attend a drug and alcohol program, and be sentenced to community service.

-Is DUI a Felony in Florida?
+When Does a DUI Become a Felony in Florida?

 The following are some examples of felony DUIs in Florida: